healthonnet/hash-based-index-splitter/README.md

 Overview
 ========
-When an index in Lucene/Solr gets too large and your queries get too slow, you'll need to split your index into "shards" which can be separately queried and combined.
+When an index in Lucene/Solr gets too large and your queries get too slow, you need to split your index into "shards" which can be separately queried and combined.
 [The Lucene/Solr docs][3] recommend that you split up your index using a function like this:

 ```javascript
 document.uniqueId.hashCode() % numShards